8 classic films every analog photographer should try

 Fujifilm is best known for its color films, but their Neopan Acros was a traditional B&W film with a strong cult following.
 While well regarded for its sharpness and range, Acros was best known for its resistance to reciprocity failure.
 Most films go a bit wonky when exposed for more than a second, requiring some form of compensation in exposure, but Neopan Acros could handle significantly slower shutter speeds without deviating from the metered exposure.

 Fujifilm discontinued Acros in 2018, then did an about- in 2019, announcing a new reformulated version of this beloved film called Neopan 100 Acros II.
-The resistance to reciprocity failure remains: According to the data sheet, Acros II can be exposed for to 120 seconds with no exposure correction and up to 1,000 seconds (16.5 minutes!) with only an extra half-stop.
+The resistance to reciprocity failure remains: According to the data sheet, Acros II can be exposed for up to 120 seconds with no exposure correction and up to 1,000 seconds (16.5 minutes!) with only an extra half-stop.
 Whoa!
 Given the reformulation, it might not be entirely accurate to call Acros II a classic film—but it’s doing the same job as the original, and that seems classically righteous to us.

 Available formats: 35mm, 120